 Why is understanding trauma helpful?
 Understanding trauma helps you cope and helps you heal.
 It helps you to keep your brain and heart working in a way that supports growth and healing rather than perpetuating trauma.

 But if I wasn’t actually there, can it really affect me?
 The short answer is yes.
-The people who were actually near the trade towers, or on the finish line of the Boston Marathon, or in a Paris café or a Brussel’s airport will be coping with more severe experiences of trauma.
+The people who were actually near the trade towers, or on the finish line of the Boston Marathon, or in a Paris café , Brussel’s airport or the concert in Las Vegas will be coping with more severe experiences of trauma.
 But thanks to a never ending barrage of media –everyone is subject to a lot of incoming violent information.
 As it turns out, seeing, visually taking in the event, dominates in trauma.
 Seeing is so powerful that even if you didn’t see it, even if it were described to you, you would register a visual tape of the event.
 Your brain creates a memory of seeing it, being there—even if you weren’t.
 Whether it was television and the internet, whether you actually lived through the mass shooting or bombing, or just watched it on television, your memory absorbed it as traumatic.
 Yes, the people who lived through it have more to deal with, but everyone who has watched it repeatedly has now been exposed to days of trauma.
 And this has now happened repeatedly.
 This is why I recommend turning off your television during these events.
 You don’t need more and more memories of a terrifying event.

 When you are hit with the images—the hours of CNN replaying the same footage over and over, your body responds in a predictable way: your body releases adrenalin, the stress hormone, to prepare your body for fight or flight.
 This cascade of stress hormones has an intended job: It raises your blood pressure so that your muscles can get more oxygen to work harder—to run away or fight, and it tells your brain to narrow your focus.
 It instills fear and vigilance so that you are more likely to pay attention to what might hurt you.
 Essentially, adrenaline is your emergency response system.
 And by and large your system doesn’t care whether the threat is real or imagined.
 Real or on TV.
 Your body and brain are designed to over-anticipate threats.